- K-8 achievement test scores rank significantly higher than state and national averages.

 - 87% of high school students are enrolled in at least one honors course.

 - The National AP Program has recognized approximately 38 AP Scholars from Wesleyan.

-- Wesleyan seniors earn approximately 20-30 college credit hours before graduation, are admitted to 90% of the college to which they apply, and earns approximately $70,0000 in merit-based, collegiate scholarships.
+- Wesleyan seniors earn approximately 20-30 college credit hours before graduation, and are admitted to 90% of the colleges to which they apply.

 - 100% of faculty hold dual certifications from the State of North Carolina and the Association of Christian Schools International (ACSI).

 - The average teacher tenure at Wesleyan is 17 years.

 - More than 60% of our lead teachers have earned an advanced degree, while 67% of our teaching assistants have a bachelor's degree.